 - Return due: within 30 days of acquisition = 2 March 2027.

 For a newly-built dwelling, replace the 30-day rule with the 90-day rule.
-Acquisition for ATED purposes is measured from the earlier of the date of substantial completion or the date of first occupation, which is a fact-sensitive question where the developer's certification, the building control completion notice, and the actual occupation dates can each be material.
+Acquisition for ATED purposes is measured from the earlier of the date of substantial completion or the date of first occupation, which is a fact-sensitive question: the builder's completion certificate, the building control completion notice, and the actual occupation dates can each be the one that fixes your date.

 Pre-Return Banding Check (PRBC) for Boundary Cases